thatwasso/Test_scripts/README.md

+(Scripts are made in Debian, other Distros may have different options)
 # Test_scripts
 Example script for learning bash and xargs.
 Made for Linux Day 2022 in Rieti (other infos at ILSRieti)